 It is said that the spices used to make Garam Masala make the body warm.
 They also have medicinal as well as digestive benefits .

-After reading the ingredients on the label and realized it would be so easy to make it at home and would only cost a fraction of what I paid for the little bottle.
+After reading the ingredients on the label, I realized it would be so easy to make this wonderful spice at home and would only cost a fraction of what it costs at the store.

 The traditional way of making Garam Masala is by toasting the whole seeds and crushing them.